jab-r/rust-nostr-relay/docs/architecture/mls-service-member-storage.md

 ## Why not Cloud SQL?

-- The react_native_mls_rust crate’s storage is based on `openmls_sqlite_storage` (SQLite).
+- The loxation_mls_mls_rust crate’s storage is based on `openmls_sqlite_storage` (SQLite).
 Cloud SQL is a networked Postgres/MySQL; you cannot point SQLite at Cloud SQL.
 - A Cloud SQL-based OpenMLS storage provider would require a new implementation similar in scope to `openmls_sqlite_storage`—significant engineering work.
 - That work yields little ROI for the “service member” use case; we just need durable, local file-backed state.